A Message from the President

 - Safety planning;

 - Peer Support Volunteers are available in the Centre (503 Robertson Hall) from September through April.
-We will have some Peer Support during the summer, see below for times:

 Please note that peer support hours will not be available during July and August however Equity Services staff and Health and Counselling Services are available during regular office hours.